Skip to main contentAccessibility feedback

 We must expose pornography and sexual addiction for what they are and shine the light of truth upon them for every man.
 Don’t let them hide in plain sight and gain power from the secrecy surrounding them.

-They highlight Pope St. John Paul II’s landmark work on the theology of the body, a masterful piece of writing that has been made more accessible over the past fifteen years by an excellent translation as well as through practical books by popular Catholic authors on the subject (Matt Fradd’s Delivered is a great example).
+They highlight Pope St. John Paul II’s landmark work on the theology of the body, a masterful piece of writing that has been made more accessible over the past twenty-five years by an excellent translation as well as through practical books by popular Catholic authors on the subject.
+(Matt Fradd’s Delivered is a great example.)

-By availing myself of the arsenal of weapons that the Church gives us, I have been able to conquer this vice and grow in the virtue of purity.
+By availing myself of the arsenal of weapons that the Church gives us, I was able to conquer this vice and grow in the virtue of purity.
 I make no brag about that; it was God’s grace alone that did it.

 But that is the good news: you can overcome this evil in your life with the help of God’s grace.
 The fullness of the means of salvation are found in the Catholic Church, which means you have access to the strongest antidotes to the venom of lust.